david-oc-miller/event-sourcing-demo/README.md

 - Scale: explore tools for larger systems
     1. Many event types, many commands, many relationships between events
     2. Hundreds, thousands, millions, billions of events
+- Queries:
+    1. How to populate lists
+    2. How to show reports
+- Event handling:
+    1. configurable set of commands to raise in response to events
+    2. allow for predicates, so a command can be raised for events on a certain object, but not for events on other objects of the same type

 # Technology Stack

-This sample app will be written in Java since that's the language I know best.
+- Programming language: Java since that's the language I know best.
+- Events from server to browser: SSE
+- Events from browser to server: REST

 # Some tools that may be useful